Pettersson-dev/Pettersson-dev.github.io/_drafts/2022-11-29-integration-strategy.md

 Today more and more of the world becomes digital and as the systems grow in numbers so does the need for integration.

 # API based integration
 API based integration decouples the information from the database implementation.
-There are many styles of API's from action based based implementation such as gRPC or SOAP to resource based Restful APIs and GraphQL.
+There are many styles of APIs from action based implementations such as gRPC and SOAP to resource based GraphQL and Restful APIs.

 ## Principles